lucaformento/CS-360/README.md

 keeping all of it isolated from the UI, was the component I'm proudest of.
 It made the rest of the app simpler and demonstrated my grasp of both persistent data storage and clean code structure.

-## AI Acknowledgment

-I used a generative AI tool (Claude) to assist with initial code structure and to help organize this reflection.
-I reviewed, tested, and finalized all work myself.